eloigrndl/softsec_lab1/lab0x01/reports/bugs found/bug_solid_1.md

 ### Proof-of-Concept Input (if needed)

 ## Suggested Fix Description
-Free the variable at the same time than the `img` and `img->pxl` variables.
-This also requires to change error handlers to free the palettte if the image or pixels allocation have failed.
+Instead of allocating the `palette` variable on the heap, we should allocate it on the stack since it is only used locally.
+This prevents the memory leak and avoids using external function (`allocate_palette()`) to create the variable.